xdhub/httphooks/doc/design.md

     </td>
   </tr>
   <tr>
-    <th>6</th>
+    <th>7</th>
-    <td>Listener</td>
+    <td>Output</td>
-    <td>Post-Processing</td>
+    <td>Response-Listener</td>
     <td>
-        If one or more (whether in the same service or not) post-processing non-responder(s) are defined, these are executed in an undefined order parallel from each other and it does not contribute to the final response, independent of status code or content.
-Processing of other hooks is continued even if execution of these not complete.
+        If one or more (whether in the same service or not) response-listener(s) (e.g. non-responder(s)) are defined, these are executed in an undefined order parallel from each other and it does not contribute a response, independent of status code or content.
+Processing of other hooks is continued even if execution of these is not complete.
     </td>
   </tr>
 </table>